Domestic violence or abuse can happen to anyone. Find out how to recognise the signs and where to get help.

 - beaten

-- had your hair pulled
+- pulled by your hair

 Sexual abuse

 Sexual abuse happens when someone forces you to have sexual contact against your will.
-It can include being:

 - raped